-Children’s Hospitals and Clinics of Minnesota and HealthPartners Awarded National Institutes of Health Grant to improve appendicitis care for pediatric patients
+Children’s Minnesota and HealthPartners Awarded National Institutes of Health Grant to improve appendicitis care for pediatric patients

 NIH R01 Grant Will Focus on Emergency Room Diagnosis Using Web-Based Clinical Decision Support